KWG (AM): History

 George Turner sold KWG in the spring of 1930 to the McClatchy system of radio stations and newspapers.
 The station installed a T-type transmitting antenna at the corner of Weber Avenue and E Street in Stockton, which went into service in 1931.
 The antenna was strung between two 60 m wooden poles placed at either end of the transmission building, and connected to the transmitter by a line that ran through a hole in the building's roof.
-KWG one of the last broadcast stations to employ this type of antenna; it remained in use until the 1990s, when it was replaced by a single guyed-wire tower located next to the transmitter building.
+KWG was one of the last broadcast stations to employ this type of antenna; it remained in use until the 1990s, when it was replaced by a single guyed-wire tower located next to the transmitter building.

 In December 1936, the station moved into new studios located atop the Wolf Hotel in San Joaquin City, which were described as "the last word in acoustical engineering and design".
 On March 29, 1941, under the provisions of the North American Regional Broadcasting Agreement, KWG, along with most of the other stations transmitting on 1200 kHz, was reassigned to 1230 kHz, where the station has been ever since.

 In 1956, the station moved to 411 East Market Street.
 Barnes Enterprises, led by Johnny Jacobs, the off-screen announcer for various Chuck Barris Productions game shows, owned KWG between 1978 and early 1981.
 In February 1981, Best Radio Incorporated of San Bernardino purchased KWG, along with then-KSRT 100.9 MHz FM (now KMIX), licensed to Tracy, California.
 KWG then began its "Delta Country" format.
 Just under 18 months later KWG became an "oldies" station, and was very successful well into the 1990s.

 IHR Educational Broadcasting purchased KWG from The (Susan) Carson Group Inc. on October 18, 1999, reportedly for $300,000, and began carrying the inspirational "Catholic Talk Radio" programming.
 A 2013 review noted the station had eliminated local programming and "no longer has a business office or studio in Stockton".
 KWG switched to Relevant Radio programming on June 30, 2017, when IHR Educational Broadcasting consummated a merger with Starboard Media Foundation.